These aren't just campaign promises - they're commitments born from years of experience working in and organizing around our parks.

 Youth and Working Families:

-I will advocate for a program that would see every 3rd grader in Minneapolis receive affordable swimming lessons and learn drowning prevention skills.
-This program is already in the planning stage, and is critical for equity and accessibility here in the City of Lakes.
+I will advocate for a program that would see every 3rd grader in Minneapolis receive swimming lessons and learn drowning prevention skills.
+This program is already in the planning stage and is critical for equity and accessibility here in the City of Lakes.

 It is critical, now more than ever, for us to find partnerships between the parks, schools, and city if we want young families to thrive in Minneapolis.